das-KH/churn_prediction/README.md

-# churn_prediction
+# Churn Prediction Using MLP, Random Forest and XGBoost
+---

-Customer churn prediciton using MLP, Random Forest, and XGBoost
+Predicting the churn porbabilites on the Sunbase Dataset using MLP, Random Forest, and XGBoost